What to know about swollen taste buds

 - holding small amounts of ice chips on the tongue to reduce swelling

-- taking medications to reduce acid reflux, such as proton pump inhibitors and H2 receptor blockers
+- taking medications to reduce acid reflux, such as proton pump inhibitors and H2 receptor blockers.
+Antacids are available for purchase over the counter or online.

 A person can also talk to their doctor about individual treatments that may benefit them.